 In this work we only select spectroscopically confirmed galaxies from VANDELS that have a redshift reliability flag of either 3 or 4, which guarantees that the redshift measured by the VANDELS team has a $>95$\% probability of being correct.
-This also ensures reliable detection of multiple emission or absorption features in the spectrum.
+This also ensures reliable detection of other emission or absorption features in the spectrum.

-Since our main goal is to explore spectroscopic properties of galaxies that show strong \civ\ $\lambda\lambda 1548,1550$, we limit our focus to the redshift range $z=3.1-4.6$ where additionally the \lya\ line is visible in regions of high spectral throughput.
-We find 735 galaxies across the CDFS and UDS fields in the redshift range $z=3.1-4.6$ and redshift reliability flags 3 or 4, which constitute the parent sample of this study.
+Since our main goal is to explore spectroscopic properties of galaxies that show strong \civ\ $\lambda\lambda 1548,1550$, we limit our focus to the redshift range $z=3.1-4.6$ where additionally the \lya\ line is visible.
+We find 735 galaxies across the CDFS and UDS fields in the redshift range $z=3.1-4.6$ and redshift reliability flags 3 or 4, which constitute the parent sample in this study.

-We first visually inspect the 1D spectra of galaxies in the parent sample to search for signatures of \civ\ emission.
-In cases where the \civ\ line coincides with a skyline residual, we discard the source as any line flux measurement would be relatively unreliable.
-Once \civ\ emission is identified in the 1D spectrum, we then inspect the 2D spectrum to ensure that the emission line in the 1D spectrum is real and not due to hot pixels, noise peaks and/or sky residuals.

-Two of the co-authors independently performed the visual identification and only those that were sources identified as \civ\ emitters by both individuals from 1D as well as 2D spectra are retained in our sample for further analysis.
-Out of 735 galaxies in the parent sample, we identify 22 sources as reliable \civ\ emitters.
+\civ\ emission in this work is identified primarily via visual inspection.
+We first inspect the 1D spectra in the parent sample to search for \civ\ emission.
+If the \civ\ line coincides with a skyline residual, we discard the source as any line flux measurement would be relatively unreliable.
+Once \civ\ emission is identified in the 1D spectrum, we inspect the 2D spectrum to ensure that the emission is real and not due to hot pixels, noise peaks and/or sky residuals.
+Two of the co-authors independently performed the visual identification and only those that were identified as \civ\ emitters by both individuals from 1D and 2D spectra were retained in our sample for further analysis.
+Out of 735 galaxies in the parent sample, we identified 22 sources as reliable \civ\ emitters.
 None of these are detected in the deep \emph{Chandra} X-ray catalogues in either CDFS \citep{luo17} or in UDS \citep{koc18} fields, ruling out any clear AGN activity.